Boris Goldovsky: Career

 In January 1945, Goldovsky began the New England Opera Theater (later known as the "Goldovsky Opera Theater") under the sponsorship of the New England Conservatory.
 The operation became independent and moved to New York in the 1950s and enjoyed four decades of touring during which young singers were trained for operatic careers.
 Many of them went on to sing at the Metropolitan Opera and other leading houses.
 He disbanded the company upon his retirement in 1985.
 He also joined the faculty of the Southwestern Opera Institute in the mid-1970s and worked there for ten years.
 During this institute, he worked with dozens of students from universities in the United States at the University of Southwestern Louisiana (now University of Louisiana, Lafayette).
 Invited by his former student Beaman Griffin, he was joined by his friends Richard Crittenden and Arthur Schoep.
 Scenes were all performed in English so singers would learn to "react as well as act."

 During the New York Metropolitan Opera's tour visit to Boston in around 1946, Goldovsky participated in a promotional opera quiz event.
 His encyclopedic knowledge led Texaco to offer him a weekend job as master of ceremonies covering the intermission periods of the Texaco-sponsored Metropolitan Opera radio broadcasts.
 The sponsor agreed to pay for weekly travel to New York.
 He quickly became known across the United States for his Saturday radio commentary and earned the nickname of "Mr. Opera."

 In 1953 he wrote Accents on Opera, a series of essays, sponsored by the Metropolitan Opera Guild and published in New York by Farrar, Straus & Young.
 In 1954 he received a Peabody Award for Outstanding Contribution to Radio Music.
 He also wrote a guide for sopranos who "often receive very little instruction when staging arias at small companies" entitled "Bringing Soprano Arias to Life."
 His most popular book, My Road to Opera, is an anecdote-filled autobiography.

 In the late 1970s, he began again to teach at the Curtis Institute, from where he retired in 1985.
-He left an extensive of Mozart memorabilia to the Curtis Institute upon his death.
+He left an extensive collection of Mozart memorabilia to the Curtis Institute upon his death.

 He has been credited in several recordings, including a Boston Symphony Orchestra recording of Wagner's "Lohengrin", conducted by Erich Leinsdorf.
 Famous associates include Mario Lanza, Leonard Bernstein and Mary Beth Peil.

 He died in Brookline, Massachusetts, aged 92, in 2001.